jguida941/software-testing-handbook/software-testing/docs/testing-strategy.md

 ## Overview

-This document provides a complete testing strategy to verify that all 162+ security vulnerabilities have been successfully remediated.
-It serves both **educational purposes** (teaching security testing) and **audit requirements** (proving fixes work).
+This document provides a complete testing strategy to verify remediation of the 162 tracked vulnerabilities in the Java Spring Boot application.
+It serves both **educational purposes** (teaching security testing) and **audit requirements** (proving which fixes work and which residual risks remain under mitigation).

+**Current status**: 144 vulnerabilities are fixed (≈91%); 18 Tomcat CVEs (5 CRITICAL / 9 HIGH / 4 MEDIUM) remain open because Spring Boot 3.3.5 still bundles `tomcat-embed-core-10.1.31`.
+All tests and scans below should confirm that only those Tomcat findings appear and no regressions are introduced.

 ---